pmuens/serverless-book/01-introduction.md

 **UPDATE CONTENT HERE**

 **Note:** Do you have any questions?
 Want to improve this book?
 Don't hesitate to open up an issue or create a corresponding pull request!

+This book is a complete overhaul / rewrite of the ["Learn Serverless"](https://justserverless.github.io/learnserverless-book) book which coveres v0.5.

 Great to have you aboard!
 Let's take a deep dive into Serverless!